This spicy, maple-sweetened apple butter boasts all the flavors of fall (but without the loads of refined sugar you'll find in most recipes!)

 - Remove cooked apples from heat, and let cool slightly.
 Run the whole mixture through a food mill to remove stems, peels, cores, and seeds.
 Return the smooth apple mixture to the sauce pan, and discard the peels and cores.

-- Add maple syrup, vinegar, and spices, to the cooked apple mixture, and return to the stove.
+- Add maple syrup, cider, and spices, to the cooked apple mixture, and return to the stove.
 Simmer very gently over low heat, stirring occasionally, until the apple butter is very thick and smooth.
 As it thickens, you'll need to stir it more frequently to ensure that it doesn't burn on.
 I find it really helps to use my lowest-heat burner for this stage of the cooking.

 - Ladle apple butter into jars, and store in the refrigerator, or follow the canning instructions below.